Property tax: Payment of tax

 The tax administrator will send an assessment for the relevant tax period, stating the amount of tax, usually by 15 May.
 The levied real estate tax is payable within 15 days from the date of entry into force of the decision.

 The tax administrator may also determine the payment of real estate tax in installments, while the due date of individual installments shall be determined in the decision by which the tax is levied.
 If the tax levied is higher than EUR 33,000, the city/municipality shall determine the payment of the tax in at least two equal installments.
-You can also pay the tax at once but within the first installment.
+You can also pay the tax at once, but within the first installment.

 Sanctions

-If you do not file a tax return for real estate tax within the deadline, the tax administrator will impose a fine up to the amount of tax levied, not less than 5 euros, but not more than 3,000 euros.
+If you do not file a tax return for real estate tax within the deadline, the tax administrator will impose a fine of up to the amount of tax levied, not less than 5 euros, but not more than 3,000 euros.

 Sweden

 Municipal and national property taxes

-There are following categories for single-family dwellings in Sweden:
+There are the following categories for single-family dwellings in Sweden: